Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 Garlic: Exploring Its Medicinal Properties and Uses

-Garlic is not just a culinary staple; it’s also known for its medicinal properties.
+Garlic is not just a culinary staple; it’s also known for its medicinal properties, offering nutritional value with vitamins c and k.
 Historically and in modern times, garlic has been used to treat various ailments, underscoring its importance beyond the kitchen.

 Medicinal Uses of Garlic